nopara73/ZeroLink/README.md

 ## Abstract

-[Fungibility](https://en.wikipedia.org/wiki/Fungibility) is an essential property of good money.
-Following the invention of [Bitcoin](https://bitcoin.org/bitcoin.pdf) numerous fungibility improvements were proposed.
-However none of them, including Bitcoin incompatible proposals addressed privacy in its full scale.
+While [fungibility](https://en.wikipedia.org/wiki/Fungibility) is an essential property of good money, [Bitcoin](https://bitcoin.org/bitcoin.pdf) has its limitations in this area.
+Numerous fungibility improvements have been proposed; however none of them, including those implemented in alternative cryptocurrencies, have addressed the privacy issues in full.
 ZeroLink is first to offer protections against all the different ways a user's privacy can be breached.
 The scope of ZeroLink is limited to Bitcoin's first layer.
 Even if an off-chain anonymity solution gets widely adopted, ultimately the entrance and exit transactions will always be settled on-chain.
 Therefore there will always be need for on-chain privacy.

-Ideal fungibility requires making every Bitcoin transaction to be indistinguishable from each other, yet it is an unrealistic goal.
-ZeroLink's objective is to break all links between a set of coins and another set of coins.
-ZeroLink presents the Wallet Privacy Framework coupled with Chaumian CoinJoin, first introduced in 2013 by Gregory Maxwell.
-A mixing round runs within seconds, its anonymity set can go beyond a single CoinJoin transaction's if needed and its DoS resilience presumes above $1 Bitcoin transaction fee environment.
+Ideal fungibility requires every Bitcoin transaction to be indistinguishable from each other, but it is an unrealistic goal.
+ZeroLink's objective is to break all links between separate sets of coins.
+ZeroLink presents a wallet privacy framework coupled with Chaumian CoinJoin, which was first introduced in 2013 by Gregory Maxwell.
+A mixing round runs within seconds, its anonymity set can go beyond a single CoinJoin transaction's if needed, and its DoS resilience presumes a transaction fee environment above $1 Bitcoin.

-It is hoped that ZeroLink will enable the usage of Bitcoin in a fully anonymous way for the first time.
+Hopefully, ZeroLink will enable the usage of Bitcoin in a fully anonymous way for the first time.

 ## Table Of Contents